Digital Tape

 What is digital tape good for?

 The fail-safe backup of choice for institutions is digital tape, in one of its many forms.
 One reason digital tape is preferred as a secondary medium is because it has a high capacity, and you can add more capacity cheaply once the system is in place.
-Digital tape can run in the background, without the kind of hands-on requirements of optical disk.
+Digital tape can run in the background, without the kind of hands-on requirements of optical disc.
 You can also reuse digital tape, which makes it well suited for use as a rotating offsite backup.
-Digital tape is much less susceptible to viruses compared to hard drives.
+Digital tape is much less susceptible to viruses than hard drives are.

 Digital tape has a few important drawbacks.
 The first is that a modern tape system is costly to implement for the single user or small workgroup.
 The tape deck itself is expensive, as is a tape autoloader, if one is needed.
 Often, these machines can only connect to computers using relatively expensive add-on cards, like Fibre Channel or SAS.
-Additionally, there is a confusing array of tape formats some of which are proprietary and some of which are open source.
+Additionally, there is a confusing array of tape formats, some of which are proprietary and some of which are open source.
+Digital tape is also very difficult to validate, so it’s hard to know if the data really is all there in its original form.

 Digital tape is most attractive to a studio or workgroup that generates too much volume to consider Blu-ray as a secondary medium.
-If you need to back up hundreds of gigabytes a week, digital tape is probably the right technology.
-Tape is also the right choice for many workgroups that need to back up the work of multiple users.
+If you need to backup hundreds of gigabytes a week, digital tape is probably the right technology.
+Tape is also the right choice for many workgroups that need to backup the work of multiple users or for video projects.

-Figure 1 LTO4 digital tape is the best current choice if you want to implement some kind of tape backup.
+FIGURE 1 LTO5 digital tape is the best current choice if you want to implement some kind of tape backup.

 Which flavor of digital tape should I use?